stalwartlabs/website/docs/directory/types/internal.md

 ## Account management

-Please refer to the [account management](/docs/TODO) section for more information on how to manage user accounts in Stalwart Mail Server.
+Please refer to the [Directory management](/docs/management/directory/overview) section for more information on how to manage user and group accounts in Stalwart Mail Server.